This icon () tells you which link takes you to the new site.

-Find out about tax relief and income assistance if you are affected by extreme weather or a natural disaster.
-People who are currently entitled to these provisions are those affected by the by the Hurunui and Kaikoura earthquakes, and drought in the Central and East Coast Districts of the North Island and North Canterbury.
+Find out about tax relief and income assistance if you are affected by extreme weather or a natural disaster, such as earthquakes, drought or flooding.

 If you're in business, you will need to pay yourself to meet your personal living costs.
 How you do this depends on the business structure you are operating under.

 Learn the basics of business income tax during the first year including the early payment discount available for the first year of paying provisional tax.

 Glossary of the terms used in business income tax publications including: Balance date; Capital expenditure; Depreciation; and more.